darrell60rabec5z/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Sir Tony Hoare.

 This quote emphasizes that over-concern with optimizing code before it's necessary can lead to more complexity, harder maintenance, and potentially introduce new bugs.
 It suggests programmers should focus on writing clear, readable, and correct code first, and optimize only when profiling identifies performance bottlenecks, ensuring a balance between efficiency and maintainability.

+# 2024-02-02
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this means that writing clean, readable, and maintainable code is often more valuable than overly complex solutions.
+Strive to reduce complexity by breaking down problems into smaller, manageable parts, using well-named variables and functions, and avoiding unnecessary abstractions.
+Remember, code is read far more often than it's written, so prioritize clarity and simplicity for your future self and your collaborators."

+In practical terms:
+1. Write DRY (Don't Repeat Yourself) code to minimize redundancy.
+2. KISS (Keep It Simple, Stupid) principle advocates for simple designs unless there's a clear reason to make them complex.
+3. YAGNI (You Aren't Gonna Need It) reminds us not to add functionality until it's necessary.
+4. SOLID principles are fundamental to creating software that is easy to maintain and extend over time.